Office of the Public Advocate

 How do I contact the Public Advocate?

 You may contact the Public Advocate Jill McKinnie by calling, emailing or visiting her in her office.
+The Office of the Public Advocate is co-located with the Office of Hearings Administration.
+Once you arrive to the 2nd floor of the Admin East Building, take a right and the office is located at the end of the hall.
 An online contact form is also available.